 This scholarship awards up to $40,000 ($10,000 per year, renewable for four years) to an incoming first-year student who is a graduate of Spearfish High School.
 The scholarship recipient must demonstrate financial need and possess a strong high school academic performance record.
 Deadline Dec.
 1.

-Awarded to select transfer students with a minimum 3.0 GPA or transfer students from two-year colleges who have earned membership into the Phi Theta Kappa International Honor Society and intend to pursue their first baccalaureate degree at The University of South Dakota.
+Awarded to select transfer students with a minimum 3.0 GPA or transfer students from two-year colleges who have earned membership into the Phi Theta Kappa International Honor Society and intend to pursue their first baccalaureate degree at the University of South Dakota.
 Students are eligible to apply when they initially transfer to The University of South Dakota.
 The scholarship provides up to $2,000 (up to $1,000 per year) award renewable for two years.
 Recipients must remain enrolled full-time on the Vermillion campus.
+Deadline April 1.

 Criteria for certain scholarships may include an interest in pursuing or majoring in a particular field of study.
 An additional application or supplemental materials may be required for some scholarships.